List of exurbs in the United States

 This list of exurbs in the United States from the Finding Exurbia report was identified by the Brookings Institution in 2006.
+Some of them form a Micropolitan Statistical Area or other small metro area that may connect with a larger one to form a Combined Statistical Area.

 Criteria

 To qualify as an exurb in the Finding Exurbia report, a census tract must meet three criteria: